Indexing

 environment variable to true

-- A threshold of 10,000 objects.
+- A conversion threshold of 10,000 objects.

-- Flat index + BQ configuration.
+- Flat index with BQ configured.

 Number of objects | Index type | Compression | Notes |